scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 comments of the form ``#comment``.
 While these can survive round-tripping when data is added or deleted, dealing with them in those cases is difficult, because line comments are not uniquely associated with individual data objects.
-To provide an alternative, BespON defines a doc comment type that is uniquely associated with individual data objects.
+To provide an alternative, BespON defines a doc comment that is uniquely associated with individual data objects.
 Each data object may have at most a single doc comment.
 The syntax is inspired by string and section syntax, involving three hash symbols (or a multiple of three).
 Both inline